 - The Local Discretionary Social Fund (LDSF) are offering additional support for those in need due to the pandemic and can help with getting food, fuel and financial assistance.
 They can also get you a foodbank referral.
 See link for more information or call on 01273 293 117.

 - Food banks – Click the link for a list of food banks which are currently operating.
-If you need a referral, contact the LDSF (above) OR the Moneyworks Advice line on 0800 988 7037 or email: email@example.com – they can also offer financial advice and support.
+If you need a referral, contact the LDSF (above) OR Money Advice Plus, a charity offering free debt and benefits advice, money support services and help with getting a foodbank referral.
+Get in contact via Foodbanks@moneyadviceplus.org.uk or call 08081 963 699 and ask for Nick, Julia or Heather.

-- Low-cost and free meal services offering delivery & takeaway options.
+- Low-cost meal and food options offering delivery & takeaway options.

 - Free School Meals update for families who are eligible.

-- From 6 April, pregnant mothers and families with children under 4 who are on benefits can apply for Healthy Start Vouchers without needing a health professional’s signature– just leave part B blank.
+- Pregnant mothers and families with children under 4 who are on benefits can apply for Healthy Start Vouchers without needing a health professional’s signature– just leave part B blank.
 You will need to print off the online form after completing it- if you don’t have a printer call the helpline 0345 607 6823 and they will post a form to you.

 Food to buy